yangshun/tech-interview-handbook/contents/behavioral-questions.md

 - How did you solve it?
 - Where do you see yourself in 5 years?
 - Why do you want to work here?
-- How do you handle disagreements with coworkers?
+- How do you handle disagreements with co-workers?

 ### Stripe